SimGuo/docs/OpenCV NN vs Shogun NN.md

     int numfeatures = temp->cols-1;
     mlData.set_response_idx(numfeatures);
 ```
-___

 We divide the data available to us into two equal parts.
-We will use the first half for the training purpose and the rest half for the testing purpose.
+The first half is used for training and the rest half for testing.
 ```CPP

     CvTrainTestSplit spl((float)0.5);
     mlData.set_train_test_split(&spl);
 ```

-___
-We get the respective indices of the training and testing data and store it in the cv::Mat format.
+We get the respective indices of the training and testing data and store it in the ```cv::Mat``` format.
 ```CPP

     const CvMat* traindata_idx = mlData.get_train_sample_idx();